Banak14/projetfinal/README.md

 ## Tools & Libraries
 - Python: For data analysis and machine learning (pandas, scikit-learn, imblearn, etc.).
+- Flask: For API integration, allowing users to access data insights.
+- SQLAlchemy: For efficient data handling and storage using MySQL.
 - Tableau: For building interactive dashboards.
 - PowerPoint: For final project presentation.